Debt Arrangement Scheme

 Must not be subject to a Trust Deed or Sequestration.

-What Process Will I Need to Follow?
+What Process Will I Need to Follow for a Debt Arrangement Scheme?

 A DAS should take around 6-8 weeks to complete depending on how quickly you respond to any queries you may have.
 Once you have appointed a money advisor the following steps will be taken: